Strivin0311/long-llms-eval/README.md

 "CLoT": {
     "dataset_root": "../datasets/CLoT",
     "subtasks / configs": {
-        "PlotPatcher": """
-        Multi-Choice QA: This is a subtask dataset belonging to the MCQA metask in CLoT benchmark, which asks LLMs to select the right plot sentence from 4 candidates for one of a bunch of storys, each of which has only one <MASK> place to put the candidate plot sentence
+        "PlotPatcher": "Multi-Choice QA: This is a subtask dataset belonging to the MCQA metask in CLoT benchmark, which asks LLMs to select the right plot sentence from 4 candidates for one of a bunch of storys, each of which has only one <MASK> place to put the candidate plot sentence", "NewsCater": "Multi-Choice QA: This is a subtask dataset belonging to the MCQA metask in CLoT benchmark, which asks LLMs to choose the right category that a bunch of news most probably belong to", "THUCNewsMCQA": "Multi-Choice QA: This is a subtask dataset belonging to the MCQA metask in CLoT benchmark, which asks LLMs to choose the right category that a long news most probably belongs to", "MFReader": "Extractive QA: This is a subtask dataset belonging to the ExtQA metask in CLoT benchmark, which asks to LLMs to retrieve the possible answers corresponding to the questions in the single/multi-documents", "LongChatter": "Extractive QA: This is a subtask dataset belonging to the ExtQA metask in CLoT benchmark, which asks to LLMs to retrieve the possible answers corresponding to the questions in a long chat history with specific timestamps", "THUCNewsExtQA": "Extractive QA: This is a subtask dataset belonging to the ExtQA metask in CLoT benchmark, which asks to LLMs to retrieve the possible answers corresponding to the questions in a long news", "Summer": "Summarization: This is a subtask dataset belonging to the Summ metask in CLoT benchmark, which asks to LLM to summarize the specific contents from one user or all the users, given a bunch of contents from different users", }
-        """,
-        "NewsCater": """
-        Multi-Choice QA: This is a subtask dataset belonging to the MCQA metask in CLoT benchmark, which asks LLMs to choose the right category that a bunch of news most probably belong to
-        """,
-        "THUCNewsMCQA": """
-        Multi-Choice QA: This is a subtask dataset belonging to the MCQA metask in CLoT benchmark, which asks LLMs to choose the right category that a long news most probably belongs to
-        """,
-        "MFReader": """
-        Extractive QA: This is a subtask dataset belonging to the ExtQA metask in CLoT benchmark, which asks to LLMs to retrieve the possible answers corresponding to the questions in the single/multi-documents
-        """,
-        "LongChatter": """
-        Extractive QA: This is a subtask dataset belonging to the ExtQA metask in CLoT benchmark, which asks to LLMs to retrieve the possible answers corresponding to the questions in a long chat history with specific timestamps
-        """,
-        "THUCNewsExtQA": """
-        Extractive QA: This is a subtask dataset belonging to the ExtQA metask in CLoT benchmark, which asks to LLMs to retrieve the possible answers corresponding to the questions in a long news
-        """,
-        "Summer": """
-        Summarization: This is a subtask dataset belonging to the Summ metask in CLoT benchmark, which asks to LLM to summarize the specific contents from one user or all the users, given a bunch of contents from different users
-        """,

-    }
 }
 ```